iamdevhk/CSS545_HW/README.md

+Please find the documentation below, The documentation for the app is also included, You can see the demo video by downloading the demo.mp4 found in the repo
-The various states that an app can enter on your platform of choice So, for android app here are the various states an App Can Enter:
+The various states that an app can enter on your platform of choice

+So, for android app here are the various states an App Can Enter:

 1. Created: